Psamcyite/psamwelt-ecommerce/README.md

 5. **Start the Application**: Once everything is set up, start the application.

     ```bash
-    npm start
+    npm run dev
     ```

-    This will start the application on the specified port (default is 3000).
+    This will start the application on the specified port (default is 5173).

 ## Features